androportal/ipython/README.rst

 Overview
 ========

+This is a forked version for ``Aakash``.
+The device specific changes will be listed here soon.

 Welcome to IPython.
 Our full documentation is available on `our website
 <http://ipython.org/documentation.html>`_; if you downloaded a built source
 distribution the ``docs/source`` directory contains the plaintext version of